 Since it's opening on August 6, 2015, Hamilton: An American Musical has been getting rave reviews and getting tickets to see the show is not only difficult but also very expensive.
 The show won 11 Tony Awards, including Best Musical, and although the show's creator and once lead actor has now left the production, tickets continue to be difficult to get (sign up on their website to be notified as tickets are released).
 If you're visiting New York City and looking for some ways to indulge your interest in Hamilton, here are some great options!

-For all performances of Hamilton, aside from Wednesday matinees, the 21 front row seats are awarded to winners of the digital lottery for the mere sum of $10/ticket.
-Each person can request up to two tickets to the performance, but you'll want to monitor your email closely, as you'll only have 60 minutes from the time of the drawing to pay for your tickets.
-Digital drawings take place right after the entry window closes.
+For all performances of Hamilton, the 21 front row seats are awarded to winners of the digital lottery for the mere sum of $10/ticket.
+Each person can request up to two tickets to the performance, but you'll want to monitor your email closely, as you'll only have until 4 pm to pay for your tickets.
+Digital drawings take place at 11 am the day before the performance.

 Located in the Hamilton Heights neighborhood of Manhattan, the Hamilton Grange was the home of Alexander Hamilton from 1802 until his death in 1804.
 The home itself was moved twice and now is located in St. Nicholas Park, which was part of Alexander Hamilton's original Harlem estate.